Individual Tree Braids

 - They can cause breakage.
 Although Individual Tree braids are good for protective styling, it’s imperative to make sure they are installed correctly.
 If the braids are installed too tightly, this will cause too much tension on your hair and scalp.
 This can have long-term consequences as it can lead to breakage and hair loss.

 - They can be difficult to cleanse.
 The free-falling hair involved with this style can get in the way of trying to cleanse your scalp.
-With this style, you won’t be able to normally apply your cleanser.
-It is best to use a shampoo with an applicator nozzle to directly reach the scalp.
+With this style, you won’t be able to apply your cleanser normally.
+It is best to use a shampoo with an applicator nozzle to reach the scalp directly.
 The Cantu Refresh Root Rinse with Apple Cider Vinegar and Tea Tree Oil is a good cleanser for this as it comes in an applicator bottle.